Reflexology

 This mixture of Reflexology/Zone Therapy is considered to be a healing art, a science, or a mixture of the two.

-As an ancient technique, it treats the whole body by pressing reflex points mapping of organs and body systems onto the foot (hand, ear or face).
+As an ancient technique, it treats the whole body by pressing reflex points mapping of organs and body systems onto the foot (hand, ear or face) via a technique known as thumb walking.
 Thus the body parts each lie in a particular zone and have a reflex, that lie in the corresponding zone.
 This, in turn, affects different organs in the body through the meridian system and through different zones relating to each organ.

 Reflexology is a holistic approach to medicine and is an aid, not a cure.
 Like Qi Gong and Tai Chi, you will hear about the movement of energy and unblocking.